Writings About Music

 Please note that the first two questions and answers here will be updated soon primarily because there is now a new website design!

-Why are new releases and more recent CDs not placed at the top of the homepage?
+Why are new releases and more recent CDs not placed as planets near the top of the homepage?

 What was the genesis of Azure Miles Records' distinctive website?

 I am greatly indebted to Ron Pollock for the Azure Miles Records website.
 At the time we met at a party given by Michael Rogers at his Egyptian-themed home on Wonderland Drive in the Hollywood Hills, websites were relatively new, and the whole process intimidated me.
-Ron had just started work as a independent website designer, and his easygoing nature, and brilliant mind (the diversity of the work he has done in various fields is staggering, including designing and performing the very first laser light shows) made everything simple.
-I was enchanted by the California billboard-like heading he created for the homepage, and the drop-shadows he placed behind the heading and spheres.
+Ron had just started work as a independent website designer, and his easygoing nature and brilliant mind (the diversity of the work he has done in various fields is staggering, including designing and performing the very first laser light shows with Blue Oyster Cult) made everything simple.
+I was enchanted by the Sothern California billboard-like heading he created for the homepage, along with the drop-shadows he placed behind the heading and 'planets'.
 The drop-shadows make me feel like the sun is shining on the island in the South Seas an Irish poet once wrote about:

 - William Butler Yeats